microsoft/Windows-iotcore-samples/Samples/EdgeModules/HubEventHandler/README.md

-# SerialWin32 Azure IoT Edge module
+# HubEventHandler Azure Function for IoT Hub Events

 These are the available versions of this Azure IoT Edge module sample: